prakashchhipa/prakashchhipa.github.io/_pages/about.md

 Prior to his PhD, Prakash spent over a decade in industrial R&D, building and deploying large-scale AI systems across domains.
 At Samsung Research (2012–2018), he developed and scaled audio-visual recognition and recommendation systems used by millions of devices, while contributing to innovation through multiple international patents with citations from major technology companies.
 He later joined ARKRAY R&D (2018–2020), where he led the development of AI-driven medical imaging systems, resulting in the commercialization of the Aution Eye AI 4510 for urine sediment analysis.

-Currently, Prakash works as an AI Expert at RISE, contributing to the MIMER AIF.
-The Mimer AI Factory is part of an EU program that builds a network of supercomputing-powered hubs across Europe to accelerate the development of trustworthy, cutting-edge AI models and support innovation for researchers, startups, and industry.
+Currently, Prakash works as an AI Expert at RISE, contributing to the Sweden AI Factory (formerly MIMER AIF).
+The Sweden AI Factory is part of an EU program that builds a network of supercomputing-powered hubs across Europe to accelerate the development of trustworthy, cutting-edge AI models and support innovation for researchers, startups, and industry.
 Prakash's work focuses on enabling AI transformation across industry, the public sector, and research by designing, adapting, and deploying foundation models and multimodal systems on high-performance computing infrastructure.
 He actively bridges the gap between cutting-edge research and scalable, production-ready AI solutions.

 He is always open to discussing new ideas, identifying critical gaps, and collaborating on building impactful solutions that can evolve into tomorrow’s products and companies.
 Please check his updated CV [here](https://drive.google.com/file/d/1pUHEq6EwZ4pQVt87uQLDAk5J7M3nX3ua/view?usp=sharing).